WayneBrown/learnwebgl2/_sources/11_surface_properties/06_texture_mapping_procedural.rst

   fragment.
 If the calculations are complex, rendering speeds become slower.
-* The calculations required for *procedural texture mapping* can be complex and modifying the equations to achieve a specific affect can be difficult.
+* The calculations required for *procedural texture mapping* can be complex and modifying the equations to achieve a specific effect can be difficult.
 * *Procedural texture mapping* creates patterns.
 If a more structured design is needed, such as a road sign containing words, *image based texture mapping* is typically the better approach.